KayKimKwon/Content-Creator-Portfolio/README.md

-# SponsorsMatch — AI Sponsorship Matchmaking for Content Creators
+# Niche.io — AI Sponsorship Matchmaking for Content Creators

-SponsorsMatch analyzes your YouTube channel and matches you with brands that are the right fit — then writes your pitch email for you.
+Niche.io analyzes your YouTube channel and matches you with brands that are the right fit — then writes your pitch email for you.

 Built at **HOTH XIII** with Next.js, Claude AI, and the YouTube Data API.